pygfx/wgpu-py/codegen/README.md

 The `rs.py` backend calls into a C library (wgpu-native).
 The codegen helps here, by parsing the corresponding `wgpu.h` and:

-* Detect and report missing flags and flag fields.
-* Detect and report missing enums and enum fields.
+* Detect and report missing flags and enum fields.
 * Generate mappings for enum field names to ints.
-* Validate and annotate struct creations.
+* Validate and annotate struct creations (missing struct fields are filled in).
 * Validate and annotate function calls into the lib.

 The update process to follow: